Brand identity definition

 Appropriate brand identity

 As well as looking like they belong together, strong brand identity design needs to be appropriate for the industry you operate in.
 If you’re in a corporate environment, squiggly handwriting will probably make you look unprofessional.
-Conversely, if your organization works with children, you probably don’t want your brand assets to be too stuffy.
+Conversely, if your organisation works with children, you probably don’t want your brand assets to be too stuffy.

 Adaptable brand identity